 If you fail to appear on your scheduled court date, the judge presiding over your case could issue what is known as a bench warrant for your arrest.
 Bench warrants are a very serious matter that can lead to you being arrested and facing further consequences.
 Many people are curious if they will spend time in jail if they turn themselves in for a warrant.
 While the answer is usually yes, at least for a short period of time, turning yourself in is still usually your best option.
-Below, our skilled Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long will walk you through what a bench warrant is and how you should deal with one you might be facing.
+Below, our skilled Philadelphia criminal defense attorneys at The Liberty Law Team will walk you through what a bench warrant is and how you should deal with one you might be facing.

 How Bench Warrants Work in Philadelphia